codesystems/meta/channels/selenium/docs.md

-Spoon offers a solution for automated browser testing by running [Selenium](/selenium) tests on a variety of browser containers all on your local machine with minimal setup.
+The Turbo Selenium Sandbox offers a solution for automated browser testing by running [Selenium](/selenium) tests on a variety of browser containers all on your local machine with minimal setup.
 This lets you avoid the pain and expense of setting up and maintaining a local Selenium Grid.

-Running your Selenium tests on Spoon is almost exactly like running them on a local Selenium Grid.
+Running your Selenium tests in the Selenium Sandbox is almost exactly like running them on a local Selenium Grid.
 What does this mean for you?

-1. Porting your tests to run on Spoon requires very few changes.
+1. Porting your tests to run in the Selenium Sandbox requires very few changes.
 2. You can use native Selenium APIs - no extra dependencies or libraries to import.

-The key difference is that Spoon takes care of all the Selenium infrastructure and networking for you!
-Point your tests to the Spoon hub at **http://localhost:4444/wd/hub** and Spoon will automatically provision, stream, and start the test on the required browser.
+The key difference is that Turbo.net takes care of all the Selenium infrastructure and networking for you!
+Point your tests to the Selenium hub at **http://localhost:4444/wd/hub** and the Selenium Sandbox will automatically provision, stream, and start the test on the required browser.

 If you've used a different cloud-based testing service in the past, check out the **Adapting Tests from Other Services** section.

 If you're a Selenium veteran, but you've never used Selenium Grid before, you'll need to change a couple lines of code in your tests.

-If you're already using Grid to run your tests, configuring your tests for Spoon is a one-line change.
+If you're already using Grid to run your tests, configuring your tests for Turbo.net is a one-line change.
 Substitute the URL of your current Selenium Hub with **http://localhost:4444/wd/hub** and you're ready to go!

 #### Supported Browsers